FAQs: Applying for a Service Dog

 In most cases, no. For safety reasons (both for the dog and the child) we cannot allow a child to be in control of a dog in a public place without a parent present.

-We train dogs for Veterans with PTSD.
-At this time we are not training dogs for PTSD for the general public.
+We only train service dogs for veterans with PTS.
+At this time we are not training dogs for PTS for the general public.

 Do you train dogs for other psychiatric disorders?

-We do not.
-The only mental health diagnosis we train for is veterans with PTSD.
+We only train service dogs for veterans with post-traumatic stress (PTS).
+We do not train dogs for any other psychiatric disabilities.
 If depression or anxiety are a part of your physical disability, we will not disqualify you.
 However if you have a significant or severe mental health disorder, it may disqualify you from getting a dog from us.

 Do you train dogs for emotional support?

 We do not.
-Technically under the Americans with Disabilities Act, emotional support dogs do not have public access as they have not been trained specifically to mitigate a disability.
+Technically under the Americans with Disabilities Act (ADA), emotional support dogs do not have public access as they have not been trained specifically to mitigate a disability.

 Do you train therapy dogs?